rhyswynne/ebay-feeds-for-wordpress/readme.txt

 * Fix (or submit) an issue on Github.

 == Changelog ==
+= 1.7.3 =
+* Call the JavaScript better should site_url being invalid.

 = 1.7.2 =
 * Switch off the default text for widget title & widget text.